 ACE has suspended Saturday service as well as the ACE 05.
 06, 07 and 10, and is running shorter trains.
 ACE has suspended in-person ticket sales at the Lathrop/Manteca and Tracy stations and is encouraging passengers to use mobile ticketing when boarding.
 In-person ticket sales will still be available during mornings at the Pleasanton station.

 Service adjustments have been made, including the cancellation of some southbound and northbound commute trips until further notice.Visit the Golden Gate Transit website for revised trip times for Routes 40 and 40X.
 Additional cancellations may be necessary on a daily basis.

 The number of passengers per bus has been limited to ensure compliance with social distancing, public health and safety orders.

+Fare collection is in effect on for all SolTrans services.
 SolTrans Local, SolanoExpress, and Paratransit service are operating on a Saturday service schedule on weekdays until further notice.
 SolTrans has also reduced Local, SolanoExpress and Paratransit service on Saturdays.
 On Saturdays, only the following routes will operate: 1, 7A, 7B, Yellow Line, Red Line, and Paratransit.

 SolTrans recommends wearing a face cover when waiting in line and riding public transportation.
 Outside Solano County it is mandatory to have a face cover out in public.
 If you are traveling on SolanoExpress Lines, bring your face cover.

 Passengers should board using the center doors.
 Those who need assistance from the ramp may board at the front doors.
 If possible, the use of Token Transit is recommended for easy visual fare adherence boarding (so that money does not need to be handled).
-SolTrans will not collect fares on Local, SolanoExpress and Paratransit service.